fhchl/dynax/README.md

 - estimation of linear ODE parameters via matching of frequency-response functions
 - estimation from multiple experiments
 - estimation with a poor man's multiple shooting
+- input-output linearization of continuous-time input affine systems
-- input-output linearization of continuous- and discrete-time input-affine systems with well-defined relative degree
+- input-output linearization of discrete-time systems [example](examples/linearize_discrete_time)
 - estimation of a system's relative-degree

 Documentation is on its way.
 Until then, have a look at the [example](examples) and [test](tests) folders.